thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     $ tscli fileserver configure --user <user_name> [--password <password>]
     ```

-    Note that if you do not use the optional `--password` parameter, you will be prompted to enter the password.
+    If you do not supply the `--password` parameter, you are prompted to enter it.

 ## Enable call home capability